ChristophSchmidl/network-security/exam-preparation/README.md

 		* SSID
 		* Frequency-hopping parameters
 * **Hidden SSID**
-	* CLients need to know the SSID to authenticate/associate
+	* Clients need to know the SSID to authenticate/associate
 	* Idea: Don't send this SSID in beacon frames and advertise this as "network cloaking"
 	* Network is not really cloaked, SSID is also contained in other frames
 * Encrypted WiFi